Masters of Evil1 of 30

 It's hard to blame General Thaddeus "Thunderbolt" Ross for hunting down Bruce Banner in The Incredible Hulk - after all, Banner did nearly kill his daughter after their gamma ray experiment goes wrong.
 However, Ross' genius plan for capturing the former scientist is to juice up Emil Blonsky with his special super soldier serum, creating another, much worse beast in the Abomination.

 And while he's not exactly a bad guy when he returns as Secretary of State in Captain America: Civil War, his pushing of the Sokovia Accords is one of the main drivers of Cap and Iron Man's big slugfest.
-Despite some great performances by William Hurt, Ross comes off as little more than a big jerk in the films he's in. - Mike Andronico
+Despite some great performances by William Hurt, Ross comes off as little more than a big jerk in the films he's in - especially in a couple of toothless subsequent Avengers: Infinity War/Endgame cameos. - Mike Andronico

 In an Ant-Man movie starring the very funny and likeable Paul Rudd as the titular teeny hero, Yellowjacket was meant to be an angry, immensibly unlikeable villain fans could boo.
 Marvel succeeded there.
 Darren Cross, played by Corey Stoll, was easy to hate, with his finance-bro overcompensating and constant bottom-line chasing.